oracle/python-oracledb/doc/src/api_manual/module.rst

 .. attribute:: _Error.isrecoverable

     Boolean attribute representing whether the error is recoverable or not.
-    This is False in all cases unless both Oracle Database 12.1 (or later) and Oracle Client 12.1 (or later) are being used.
+    This requires Oracle Database 12.1 (or later).
+If python-oracledb Thick mode is used, then Oracle Client 12.1 (or later) is also required.

+    See :ref:`tg` for more information.

 .. _oracledbplugins: